srhariha/SpatioTemporalSEIR/readme.md

 ---
-title: A Spatio-Temporal Simulator for Spread of Covid-19 in Kerala
+title: A Spatio-temporal siimulator to model the likely spread of
+		Covid-19 in Kerala
 fontsize: 12pt
 geometry: margin=2cm
 ---